thaabomb/autocross-notes/README.md

 The morning session (runs 1-3) was cold (40s or 50s) but the afternoon session (runs 4-6) was warmer (60s or 70s).

+I need to keep both hands on the wheel.
+I spent too much time with your right hand on the shifter.

 # Notes from watching Evolution-Autocrosser on YouTube
 You must backside the slalom cones.